Vibe Check: Questions to Ask When Finding a Triathlon Coach

 Text by Jessica VanderBussche

-So how does one choose the right coach?
+So how does you choose the right triathlon coach?

 And how do you know if you vibe with a potential coach?

 Have a chat.
-Everyone I chatted with stressed the importance of communication so, given how important communication is, talking is usually necessary.
+Everyone I chatted with stressed the importance of communication—given how important communication is, talking with a coach is usually necessary.
 If formal conversations are not your style though, you could also consider starting with group training, watching videos or reading articles by the potential coach, or joining a common social group to take some of the pressure off.
-That said, you will eventually need to be comfortable and vulnerable with this person.
+That said, you will eventually need to be comfortable and vulnerable with your coach.

 But, even if it seems good enough at the start, sometimes it doesn’t work out.
 Jamila shared an experience of having a poor fit with her coach.
 It happens.
-She mentioned that she started working with this person because that was who her friends were using.
-Like all of us though, Jamila is unique and ended up having different needs from her friends.
-She mentioned asking a lot of questions, and when the coach just was not available to answer those questions, it eroded trust.
-Sometimes issues can be worked out but is it also important for both the coach and athlete to be selective with whom they work.
+She mentioned that she started working with this coach because it was who her friends were using.
+Like all of us though, Jamila has her own needs and those ended up being different from her friends.
+She mentioned asking a lot of questions, and when the coach just was not available to answer those questions it eroded trust.
+Sometimes issues can be worked out but it's also important for both the coach and athlete to be selective in whom they work.
 In this case it was better for Jamila and the coach to part ways, and that’s fine too.

-Other times, seemingly coincidental and pragmatic coaching relationships can work out very well.
-High-achieving in sport and career, yet flexible in her training regime, age group athlete Julie asked a friend to coach her for a few months.
+Other times, seemingly coincidental coaching relationships can ultimately work out very well.
+High-achieving in sport and career, yet flexible in her training regime, age-group athlete Julie asked a friend to coach her for a few months.
 A year later, she’s still working with the coach (Emma Briggs, who you can read more about here).
-Julie reported being pleasantly surprised, developing her confidence and learning what she “didn’t know [she] didn’t know.”
+Julie reported being pleasantly surprised, developing her confidence, and learning what she “didn’t know [she] didn’t know.”

 After conversations with both athletes and coaches, the anecdotal evidence suggests that finding a strong coaching relationship is a lot like other important relationships in life.
 (Dare I say romantic ones?)
-Rather than finding the “best” coach, it is more about connecting with a coach who is a good fit for you.
-There definitely seems to be a courting period and it is common to have a little friction at some point.
+Rather than finding the “best” coach, it is more about connecting with a coach who is a good fit for you personally.
+There definitely can be a courting period and it's common to have a little friction at some point.
 Beware the red flags, but no need to look for perfection or to find everything in one person.
-Find someone you trust, whose skills are complimentary, and with whom you can communicate well.
-Lastly, they will not replace your friends, so protect time for those social rides!
+Find someone you trust, whose skills are complimentary to yours, and with whom you can communicate well.
+Lastly, a coach will not replace your friends, so protect time for those social rides!

-When it comes to making that choice, know that your gut is probably a good indicator.
-Also, feel free to pick and choose from the questions at the bottom of the article which were compiled thanks to lessons learned from the following interviewees:
+When it comes to picking the right tri coach, know that your gut is probably a good indicator.
+Also, feel free to pick and choose from the questions below when talking with potential coaches, which were compiled thanks to lessons learned from the following interviewees:

 Created by Jessica VandenBussche, for Live Feisty Media, with input from the following: